Chart Color Schemes

 Maroubra - South's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

 Health data shows Maroubra - South residents have relatively positive health outcomes, with common conditions seen across both young and old age groups.
-The rate of private health cover is high at approximately 68% (7,897 people), compared to Greater Sydney's 70.6%.
-Nationally, the average is 55.3%.
+Private health cover is exceptionally high at approximately 68% of the total population (7919 people), compared to 70.6% in Greater Sydney and a national average of 55.3%.
+The most common medical conditions are mental health issues affecting 7.6% of residents, followed by arthritis at 7.1%, with 72.4% reporting no medical ailments, compared to 76.0% in Greater Sydney.

 Frequently Asked Questions - Health